Adipose-secreted signaling protein: Physical features

-Conceptional translation of C20orf27.
+Conceptional translation of ADISSP.
 Labeled are start and stop codons, exon spliced regions, polyadrenylation signals, and ribosome binding site.
 Bold are conserved amino acids.

-The human gene C20orf27 has three known isoforms.
+The human gene ADISSP has three known isoforms.

 Isoform 1 has 199 amino acid residues and a domain named DUF4517.
 Isoform 2 has 174 amino acid residues, and isoform X1 has 154 amino acid residues.
 All three isoforms contain the same domain DUF4517.
 The function of domain DUF4517 requires future research.

-The predicted isoelectric point of unmodified protein C20orf27 is 6.89.
+The predicted isoelectric point of unmodified protein ADISSP is 6.89.

 The percentage of each amino acid residue is about its average percentage among human proteins.
-Overall, the positively charged amino acid residues in human protein C20orf27 outnumbers the negatively charged amino acid residues.
-Protein C20orf27 has no high scoring hydrophobic regions, no highly charged regions, and no transmembrane regions.
+Overall, the positively charged amino acid residues in human protein ADISSP outnumbers the negatively charged amino acid residues.
+Protein ADISSP has no high scoring hydrophobic regions, no highly charged regions, and no transmembrane regions.

-SPAS predicts two repetitive structures.
-The first repetitive structure is amino acid alphabet structures with a core block length of 4.
-The total number of this structure in human protein C20orf27 is 15.
-The second repetitive structure is an 11-letter reduced alphabet structure with a core block length of 8.
-This charged alphabet structure predicts to appear 8 times in human protein C20orf27.
-There are no predicted clusters of amino acid multiples.

 Post-translation modifications

-The predicted molecular weight of C20orf27 is 21.6 kDa.
-A Western Blot binding pattern on protein C20orf27 with its polyclonal antibody reveals that the experimental molecular weight of protein C20orf27 is about 22 kDa.
-This suggests that there are relatively few post-translation modifications on protein C20orf27.
+The predicted molecular weight of ADISSP is 21.6 kDa.
+A Western Blot binding pattern on protein ADISSP with its polyclonal antibody reveals that the experimental molecular weight of protein ADISSP is about 22 kDa.
+This suggests that there are relatively few post-translation modifications on protein ADISSP.

 There is no predicted signal peptide or cleavage site.